Help-A-Zip and Community & Emergency Assistance

 - University of Akron Police: Available 24-7 at 330-972-2911.

-- The Rape Crisis Center of Medina and Summit Counties includes seven employees who work directly with UA students.
+- Rape Crisis Center of Medina and Summit Counties employees work directly with UA students.
 The center provides crisis intervention, support, advocacy and other resources to survivors of sexual assault.
 The center’s 24-hour hotline is 330-434-RAPE.
 The center has an office on campus in Room 246 of the Student Recreation & Wellness Center.
 Call the campus office at 330-972-6328 during normal business hours.

 It is most important for students to know that Mike and the Rape Crisis Center employees are committed to supporting individuals who have experienced sexual violence, but they have different responsibilities as it relates to confidentiality when it comes to reporting an incident.

 Here’s what you need to know about how federal and state regulations define reporting responsibilities:

 - Conversations with the Deputy Title IX Coordinator, are kept as confidential as possible, but information about sexual misconduct incidents must be shared with relevant administrators (and in the case of sexual assault, with law enforcement), so that the university can take any action necessary to protect the safety of the campus community and to comply with Ohio’s crime reporting laws.

 - If a person indicates a desire to report a sexual assault to any UA employee, that employee should advise the person about her/his applicable reporting obligations and available confidential resources.
 A UA employee may have an obligation to report sexual misconduct to law enforcement or a Title IX Coordinator.
 See more information about reporting obligations.

 - Confidential resources on campus available to sexual assault survivors are licensed counselors at UA’s Counseling and Testing Center (330-972-7082) or licensed health professionals at Student Health Services (330-972-7808).